-From their flagship store in Marikina, to this bigger store in UP Town Center in Quezon City, the siblings behind Fat Daddy’s have certainly come a long way.
+From its flagship store in Marikina, to this bigger store in UP Town Center in Quezon City, the Fat Daddy’s has certainly come a long way.
 This newer branch boasts of a spacious seating area, fun and playful decor as well as a showcase of meat rubs, condiments and sauces that the restaurant owners developed while perfecting their barbecue techniques.
 It is an ideal place for fun family dinners and boisterous barkada get-togethers.

 Together with fellow bloggers, I was invited to attend a foodie meetup held here where I was able to sample many of Fat Daddy’s signature dishes.

 Buttermilk Fried Livers (Php210)